corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/creating-redemption-requests.md

 ---

-The following assumes you are logged in as an entity capable of creating an redemption request, such as a commercial bank.
+The following assumes you are logged in as an entity capable of creating an redemption request, such as a commercial bank, and that you possess tokens in your vault to redeem.

 1. In the left-hand menu, click on **Redemptions**.